A Dead Cat, A Lawyer's Call And A 5-Figure Donation: How Media Fell Short On Epstein

 In recent months, a photograph of Virginia Roberts Giuffre has ricocheted around the world.
 It shows a young woman with a broad smile on her face, and Prince Andrew's hand rests on her hip next to her exposed midriff.
 The prince is smiling too.

 Giuffre is about 17 in the photograph, taken in 2001 at Maxwell's London home.
-Other pictures were published by tabloids of Giuffre at a party for the supermodel Naomi Campbell.
+Other pictures published by tabloids were of Giuffre at a party for the supermodel Naomi Campbell.
 Epstein and Maxwell stand just a few feet from Giuffre in other pictures from that night.

 Giuffre had become part of Epstein's household.
 Her presence at Campbell's party, Giuffre later testified, was part of a six-week trip Epstein took her on throughout Europe and the Mediterranean.
 After a later party she attended for Campbell, she said, Epstein told her to have sex with a businessman, and she said she performed a sexual act upon him.
 Epstein later procured her for sex with other associates as well, she said, Prince Andrew among them — a charge he and Buckingham Palace sharply reject.

-Maxwell had come across Giuffre while the younger woman worked at Trump's Mar-A-Lago resort in Palm Beach, according to allegations in court documents.
+Maxwell had come across Giuffre while the younger woman worked at Trump's Mar-a-Lago resort in Palm Beach, according to allegations in court documents.
 Giuffre was a locker room attendant there.
 Maxwell spied her reading a book about anatomy and massage therapy as she happened by.

 In May 2009, Giuffre sued Epstein and accused Maxwell of recruiting her to a life of being sexually trafficked while she was a minor.
 She alleged it took years to escape.
 (Maxwell rejects her allegations.)